quyt0/bill2/README.md

-# Bill 2 - A simple web use JS to create a fake bank transfer bill.
+# Bill 2 - Fake bank transfer bills

+A simple website that uses JS to create fake bank transfer bills.
-Foobar is a Python library for dealing with word pluralization.
+Warning: Do not use for malicious purposes

 ## Installation